twada/escallmatch/README.md

 ### var isMatched = matcher.test(node)

-Tests whether `node` matches the API definition or not.
+Tests whether `node` matches the signature or not.

  - Returns `true` if matched.
  - Returns `false` if not matched.